WebOfTrust/WOT-terms/docs/how-we-did/create-search-index.md

 More info on the Typesense website: https://typesense.org/docs/0.24.1/api/documents.html#index-multiple-documents

 The documents we want to import have to follow a scheme.
 The current scheme we use is:
+| @kordwarshuis: isn't it better to link to the actual scheme, because this demands updates dwon here ->
 ```
 {
     "created_at": ------,